-- For more information on Console Users (Preferences > Background Service), see Our Handy Video.
+- For more information on Console Users (Options > Background Service), see Our Handy Video.

-- In Preferences > Credentials, the (default) user credentials are the default deployment credentials.
+- In Options > Credentials, the (default) user credentials are the default deployment credentials.

 Package Deployment Process:

-Using the examples above, there are three target computers: Jean, LoPan, and MrMackey.
+Using the examples above, there are three target computers: Guinness, Heineken, and Lopan.

 Step 1: The PDQ Deploy Background Service attempts to retrieve the installer file, Silverlight_x64-5.1.50901.0.exe from $(Repository)\Microsoft\Silverlight\.

-In Pro and Enterprise Deploy, there is a Copy Mode option (Preferences > Performance).
+In Pro and Enterprise Deploy, there is a Copy Mode option (Options > Preferences > Performance).
 The default method is "Push".
 If the Copy Mode is changed to "Pull," the Background service will not attempt to copy the files down to each target.
 Each target will attempt to Pull the files down using the Runner service.
-The deployment Credentials MUST have full access to the package files.
+In this case, the deployment Credentials (Options > Credentials) MUST have full access to the package files.
 For more information about Push and Pull, please see This Document and This Document.

 Step 2: Using the Deployment Credentials the Background Service attempts to copy Silverlight_x64-5.1.50901.0.exe to the following paths: